-We have reviewed the accompanying condensed interim consolidated financial statements of the Racing Force Group (the "group"), comprising the condensed consolidated statement of financial position, the condensed consolidated statement of profit and loss, the condensed consolidated statement of profit or loss and other comprehensive income, the condensed consolidated statement of changes in equity, the condensed consolidated statement of cash flows and notes thereto, as at and for the six months ended 30 June 2022.
+We have reviewed the accompanying condensed interim consolidated financial statements of the Racing Force Group (the "group"), comprising the condensed consolidated statement of financial position, the condensed consolidated statement of profit or loss and other comprehensive income, the condensed consolidated statement of changes in equity, the condensed consolidated statement of cash flows and notes thereto, as at and for the six months ended 30 June 2023.
 The parent's directors are responsible for the preparation of these condensed interim consolidated financial statements in accordance with the International Financial Reporting Standard applicable to interim financial reporting (IAS 34), endorsed by the European Union.
 Our responsibility is to express a conclusion on these condensed interim consolidated financial statements based on our review.